-without appropriate safeguards being in - Made available to Data Subjects and Data Subjects allowed to exercise certain rights in relation to their Personal Data (Data Subject's Rights and Requests).
+without appropriate safeguards being in place (Transfer Limitation). - Made available to Data Subjects and Data Subjects allowed to exercise certain rights in relation to their Personal Data (Data Subject's Rights and Requests).

 We are responsible for and must be able to demonstrate compliance with the data protection principles listed above (Accountability).